openshift/compliance-operator/doc/crds.md

   resourceVersion: "102322"
   selfLink: /apis/compliance.openshift.io/v1alpha1/namespaces/openshift-compliance/rules/rhcos4-wireless-disable-interfaces
   uid: 8debde1b-e2df-4058-a345-151905769187
+  severity: medium
   rationale: The use of wireless networking can introduce many different attack vectors into&#xA;the organization&#39;s network.
 Common attack vectors such as malicious association&#xA;and ad hoc networks will allow an attacker to spoof a wireless access point&#xA;(AP), allowing validated systems to connect to the malicious AP and enabling